teykamp/portfolio_display/README.md

     visibility: Public (true) || Private (false): Boolean }
 ```

+---

+## Documentation

+Please see the documentation section of the project under the [Documentation](https://github.com/teykamp/portfolio_display/tree/master/documentation) folder.

 <!-- for when the readme gets too long -->
 <p align="right"><a href="#top">Back to Top</a></p>